Pump failures in frac equipment typically don’t happen overnight. They build up over time.

 - Inspect what can be seen of the main bearings, frame, etc. for abnormal signs of damage, debris, etc.

-It is highly recommended that the pump be moved to a machine shop if major repair is required.
+It is highly recommended that the pump be moved to a machine shop if major overhaul or repair is required.
 GDEP’s certified state-of-the-art repair shops and service facilities, which are located in every major shale play across North America, operate in a constant state of readiness to provide your pumps with the most efficient, comprehensive and cutting-edge repair and maintenance services in the industry.
 Backed by our satisfaction guarantee, you can have the confidence your pumps will operate at peak performance after it leaves our facility.

 No time?
-Exchange It Out
+Exchange Your Power End

-When there’s no time for downtime, we can exchange your power end out and ship a new one the next day.
-Whether you have a GDEP frac pump, or a different one, provide us with your power end and we will exchange it for one that has been perfectly manufactured with OEM parts, fully tested and even painted to your specification.
+When there’s no time for downtime, we can exchange your power end and ship a new one the next day.
+Whether you have a GDEP frac pump or a different one, provide us with your power end and we will exchange it for one that has been perfectly manufactured with OEM parts, fully tested and even painted to your specification.

 Learn More